de-arl/slurpshot/README.md

 It depends on bemenu, grim, imv, jq and slurp

-Slurpshot is designed for the sway-mindark theme.
-You may edit bemenu parameters in the script to make the design suite your setup (see man bemenu).
+You may edit bemenu parameters in the script to make the design suite your setup.
+The menu can be easily enlarged setting the BEMENU_SCALE environment variable.
+(See man bemenu.)

-Currently the menu displays coordinates and process names for each container to select, this is not very beautiful but neccesary to identify the correct container.
-If someone has a better solution for that, please commit.

-Munich, Jan 2021, de-arl
+Munich, Feb 2024, de-arl